gmagnani/audio-convert/README.md

-# audio-convert
+### Audio Converter

+##
-Application to collect and summarize audio from YouTube shorts
+Application to collect and summarize audio from YouTube shorts usig AI

+## Made with

+- JavaScript
+- NodeJs